waynew/ProductDevelopmentProject/README.md

 Deliverables will be...

 1. A modern JavaScript app. **Bonus points** if you use ES6 and a modern JavaScript framework. **Mega bonus points** if you use Vue.js specifically.
-This position

 ## Questions